data-gymnasia/courses/content/numerical-computing/content.md

 *Solution*.
 We define $f$ as suggested and then calculate `{jl} f([2 1; 0 2])[1,2]`.
 The result is *exactly the same* as `{jl} df(2)` and $7.46 \times 10^{-17}$ different from `{jl} df(big(2))`.
 So we see that automatic differentiation gives a major improvement over the difference quotient approach in this instance.

 In practice, you will usually want to use a library to perform automatic differentiation, because ensuring suitable dual-number-awareness of all of the functions called by $f$ can be a daunting task.
 Julia has several packages for this purpose, including `{jl} ForwardDiff`.
-In Python you can use `{py} autograd` (which works for all of the NumPy functions).
+In Python you can use `{py} autograd`, which works for all of the NumPy functions.
+(We note that these libraries don't actually use $2 \times 2$ matrices to represent dual numbers; they introduce a custom type which has the same behavior.)

 ---